Takashiidobe/notes/src/books/game-programming-patterns/prototype.md

 ```

 This has a lot of duplication.
 Not great, since it means we have to
-change more code if we want to change things, and isn\'t everything just
+change more code if we want to change things, and isn't everything just
 a goblin?

 ```json